cloudzombie/btcconverter/readme.md

 Just type `python app.py`

 ##3.
 Sample
 [Here](http://btcconverter-kotaura.rhcloud.com) is the mock application (because of openstack doesn't allow to use POST methods.)
+This will be fixed.